parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 ## Introduction

 This tutorial guides you through the design flow using Xilinx Vivado software to create a simple digital circuit using Vivado IP Integrator (IPI).
 A typical design flow consists of creating a Vivado project, optionally setting a user-defined IP library settings, creating a block design using various IP, creating a HDL wrapper, creating and/or adding user constraint file(s), optionally running behavioral simulation, synthesizing the design, implementing the design, generating the bitstream, and finally verifying the functionality in the hardware by downloading the generated bitstream file.
 You will go through the typical design flow targeting the Spartan 7-50 based Boolean Board and Zynq-7020 based PYNQ-Z2.
-For Z2, we will be using an [RPI add-on board](https://www.tulembedded.com/FPGA/Products_RPI_Logic_Board.html), for adding more I/O resources.
-This board using the Raspberry Pi extension slot to provide extra accessible buttons and switches.
+For Z2, you will be using an [RPI add-on board](https://www.tulembedded.com/FPGA/Products_RPI_Logic_Board.html), for adding more I/O resources.
+This add-on board plugs into the Raspberry Pi extension slot to provide extra accessible buttons and switches.

 ## Objectives